-In Québec, colorectal cancer is the 2nd leading cause of cancer-related deaths among men and the 3rd among women.
+In Québec, colorectal cancer, commonly known as colon cancer, is the 2nd leading cause of cancer-related deaths among men and the 3rd among women.
 This cancer forms in the rectum or colon (large intestine).
 It usually develops on polyps.
 Polyps are small masses of flesh that look like warts.
 They grow on the inner lining of the large intestine.

 Polyps can be benign (harmless), or they can develop into cancer.
 It can take years for a polyp to develop into a cancer.